 Payments can also be made by online or telephone banking through most major financial institutions using the Student ID # as the account number.
-Please note that it is the students' responsibility to be aware of the payment processing times to ensure that payment is received PRIOR to the deregistration due date.
+Please note that it is the students' responsibility to be aware of the payment processing times to ensure that payment is received PRIOR to the deregistration deadline date of Oct 30th, 2013.
 Most major financial institutions indicate a 2 - 3 day processing time.
 Please check with your bank so you are aware of how long it may take for your payment to be received.

-Please note that electronic or telephone bank payments made ON the due date will not be received or reflected on the student account in time to avoid deregistration.
+Please note that electronic or telephone bank payments made ON the due date may not be received or reflected on the student account in time to avoid deregistration.

-Students have the opportunity to petition for re-entry into the term in which they were deregistered from provided the following is completed:
+Students who were deregistered from the current term will have the opportunity to petition for re-entry into the term in which they were deregistered from provided the following is completed:

 (Cash, debit or certified cheque) at the Business Office.